dominictdavies/CITS4403-Project/REPORT.md

 1. **Position** in continuous 2D space (`pos`)
 2. **Velocity** (direction and magnitude)
-3. **Health state**: `SUSCEPTIBLE`, `INFECTED`, or `VACCINATED`
+3. **Health state**: `SUSCEPTIBLE`, `INFECTED`, `RECOVERED` or `VACCINATED`

-At each simulation step, agents move, reflect off boundaries, and check for neighbours within a contact radius.
+At each simulation step, agents move and check for neighbours within a contact radius.
 If a susceptible agent encounters an infected one, transmission may occur with a certain probability.
+Upon crossing the edge of the simulation, the agent wraps around to the opposite side, causing the space to act like a torus.
+The choice of torus-shaped space leads to behaviour akin to a busy town square with many people trying to move in different directions.

 ------

 ### **2.2 Movement and Space**

-The model operates within a **100 × 100 ContinuousSpace**, a finite area with reflective boundaries.
-Agents bounce off walls, maintaining constant speed and random direction.
-This behaviour emulates movement in an enclosed environment, such as a building or small community area.
+The model operates within a **ContinuousSpace**, a finite area with wraparound boundaries.
+Agents maintain constant speed in random directions which emulates movement in a busy environment, such as a building or community area.

 Neighbourhood detection uses Mesa’s spatial index, where each agent retrieves neighbours within a **collision radius**.
-This radius simultaneously defines both physical collision distance and infection contact range.
-Although simplified, this dual use captures spatial dynamics effectively while keeping parameters minimal.
+This radius defines a physical collision distance.
+The infection **contact range** is stored separately, and only slightly larger than the collision radius by default.

 ------